instayu/html-5-calander/Developer-Workflow.md

 The more descriptive your pull request is, the more likely it will be reviewed quickly and accepted.

-If this is **ongoing work** you should prefix the title of the pull request with "**[WIP] some new feature**" and push to that branch often.
+If this is **ongoing work** you should prefix the title of the pull request with **"[WIP] some new feature"** and push to that branch often.
 This keeps a record of your progress.
 If you want feedback from another member of the YUI community, simply use the **@username** syntax in a comment and ask them to take a look.

 ### 10. Respond to feedback on your pull request